DigitalWaters-fi/community/how-tos/introduction_to_bash/bash-tutorial.md

 *Quick punny title interlude: Bourne Again SHell gives a cheeky nod the Stephen Bourne, who originally developed shell, and suggests that it was "born again" with new features.
 One of this "new" features is its "GNU-ness".
 Here, GNU (pronounced like the English word "new") stands for “GNU’s Not Unix” — a recursive acronym coined to emphasize that while GNU is Unix-like, it is completely free software and not derived from the proprietary Unix code.*

-Our DIWA DataLab, like most high performance computing/scientific computing systems, speaks *bash*.
+Our DIWA DataLab, like most high performance computing/scientific computing systems, speaks *Bash*.
 We pick this GNU shell because we care a lot about this free and open source component.

-Because *bash* was developed from *shell*, *bash* can always speak *shell*, but *shell* doesn't have all the commands you can access with *bash*.
-Still, nowadays ”shell script” and “bash script” are used interchangeably; assume “sh” = “bash.”
+Because *Bash* was developed from *shell*, *Bash* can always speak *shell*, but *shell* doesn't have all the commands you can access with *Bash*.
+Still, nowadays ”shell script” and “Bash script” are used interchangeably; assume “sh” = “Bash.”

 As mentioned above, Windows computers have their own shell called *CMD.* *CMD* doesn’t speak *Bash*, and *Bash* doesn’t speak *CMD*.
 This because CMD is a proprietary shell: it generates file types that can only be read by Windows machines.
 Bash is an open-source shell, it generates file types that can be read by all machines (including Windows)

 **Why does this proprietary verses open source thing matter (keywords: version control and reproducible research)?**

 ### Common pitfalls you might encounter moving data/files/code developed in a Windows OS to a Linux OS (like our DIWA DataLab)
-These differences between bash and cmd means that Windows users might encounter some unexpected translation issues when they move files to a scientific computing.
+These differences between Bash and cmd means that Windows users might encounter some unexpected translation issues when they move files to a scientific computing.
 Common things to look out for can be found on our [windows-to-linux-cheatsheet](https://github.com/DigitalWaters-fi/community/blob/main/how-tos/introduction_to_bash/windows-to-linux-cheatsheet.md)

 ## Part 2: getting to know your computer through terminal